Back to Blog

 BAS TrustDesk overall strategy score

 BAS TrustDesk came to SmplCo at the start of 2026 with a live product, paying customers, and a need to sharpen what the next version of the platform did and who it did it for.
-We ran a 5-Day Prototype paired with a Design System in a single week.
-The team rebuilt the application end-to-end on top of the system that came out of it.

 The full story behind the relaunch is in the BAS TrustDesk case study.